Jo-Wilfried Tsonga: 2009: First ATP Masters 1000 doubles title

 The US Open started well with victories over Chase Buchanan, Jarkko Nieminen, and Julien Benneteau.
 However, Tsonga lost to 11th seed Chilean Fernando González in the fourth round.
 Tsonga then represented France at the Davis Cup playoff round against the Netherlands.
-Tsonga defeated the Jesse Huta Galung Thiemo de Bakker in singles and, with partner Michaël Llodra, won in doubles over Thiemo de Bakker and Igor Sijsling, wrapping up the tie 4–1.
+Tsonga defeated Jesse Huta Galung and Thiemo de Bakker in singles and, with partner Michaël Llodra, won in doubles over Thiemo de Bakker and Igor Sijsling, wrapping up the tie 4–1.

 Tsonga then entered the PTT Thailand Open, where he was the defending champion and top seed, as Rafael Nadal withdrew just days before the tournament began.
 After two close matches, Tsonga crashed out to the young Serbian Viktor Troicki in the semifinals.
-Tsonga also competed in the doubles category with Fabrice Santoro, but they lost to Mischa Zverev and Guillermo García-López in the semifinals.
+Tsonga also competed in the doubles category with Fabrice Santoro, but they lost to Mischa Zverev and Guillermo García López in the semifinals.
 At the Japan Open in Tokyo, Tsonga defeated Mischa Zverev, Richard Gasquet, Ernests Gulbis, and Gaël Monfils to reach the final.
 There, he beat Mikhail Youzhny in just over an hour to clinch his third title of the season and his first-ever ATP World Tour 500 title.
 In the doubles category, Tsonga paired with Swiss Stanislas Wawrinka, but they were defeated in the second round.

 Next up was a trip to China and the Shanghai Masters.
 Tsonga defeated Zeng Shao-Xuan, but lost to Robin Söderling in the third round.
 In doubles, paired with Julien Benneteau, he made it to the finals, where they beat sixth seeded Mariusz Fyrstenberg and Marcin Matkowski to win their first-ever ATP Masters 1000 doubles title.
 After two disappointing tournaments at Lyon and the Valencia Open, Tsonga entered the Paris Masters, where he was the defending champion.
 He had wins over Albert Montañés and Gilles Simon, but lost to No. 2 Rafael Nadal in the quarterfinals.
 He ended his 2009 season staying in the top 10 for the second year in a row.